Law School Application Toolkit

 You should give recommenders at least four weeks’ notice before the letters are due.
 For more guidance on how to approach a professor for a recommendation, please speak with a Careers in Law adviser.

 Your resume allows law schools the opportunity to see how you spend your time outside the classroom.
 Law schools often permit resumes to exceed one page (always check each school’s application requirements).
 While law schools do not require law-related internships, they can be a plus on your resume.
 Internships and/or full-time work experience in any career is helpful.
+Your resume should focus on your time since matriculating to the College: you should not include high school information or experiences from that time.

 Top Law Schools for UChicago Graduates